isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 For your first time doing mob programming, you do not need to worry too much about the space.
 We're going to lay out just the most critical things that are helpful.

-Note: If you are doing this with more than ten people, please check out the chapter <i>mobbing with an audience</i>.
+Note: If you are doing this with more than ten people, please check out the chapter *mobbing with an audience*.

 ## Basic Setup